gurnec/btcrecover/docs/INSTALL.md

     Note that you may need to change either the directory (on the first line) or the filename (on the second) depending on the filename you downloaded and its location.

-[PyCrypto](#pycrypto) is also recommended for Bitcoin Unlimited/Classic/XT/Core or Litecoin-Qt wallets for a 2x speed improvement.
+[PyCryptodome](#pycryptodome) is also recommended for Bitcoin Unlimited/Classic/XT/Core or Litecoin-Qt wallets for a 2x speed improvement.